zzzmate/middrive/README.md

 middrive is a simple, invitation-only video hosting platform

-you can upload videos, protect them with an optional password, and each video automatically gets a set of randomly generated thumbnails. the platform includes its own custom video player for smooth playback
+you can upload videos, protect them with an optional password, and each video automatically gets a set of randomly generated thumbnails the platform includes its own custom video player for smooth playback

 embedding support is coming soon